ahmetenesdur/KhPI_assignments/python_frameworks/test_1/README.md

 ## Screenshots:

-(Note: Embed actual screenshots here for a comprehensive view.)

 1. **Main Input Screen**:
    A screenshot showcasing the primary screen where users can input a number.
    ![Main Input Screen](https://i.imgur.com/xqnBfXU.png)